Tim Daly: 1990s

 Wings is an American sitcom that ran on NBC from April 19, 1990, to May 14, 1997.
 It starred Daly and Steven Weber as brothers Joe and Brian Hackett.
 The show was set at Tom Nevers Field, a small airport in Nantucket, Massachusetts, where the Hackett brothers operated the one-plane airline, Sandpiper Air.

-In 1993, he gave a much-respected performance as David Koresh in In the Line of Duty: Ambush in Waco (TV), though the film itself was controversial because it was already in production while the Waco standoff was still on-going.
+In 1993, he gave a much-respected performance as David Koresh in In the Line of Duty: Ambush in Waco (TV).
+The film was controversial because it was already in production while the Waco standoff was on-going.

 Daly also became noted for voicing Clark Kent/Superman in Superman: The Animated Series during this time.

 In 1997, he and J. Todd Harris formed Daly-Harris Productions, through which he produced such films as: Execution of Justice (1999) (TV), Urbania (2000) and Tick Tock (2000).
-In 1998, Daly appeared in several episodes of the Emmy award-winning, Tom Hanks-produced HBO mini-series From the Earth to the Moon playing astronaut Jim Lovell, whom Hanks himself had portrayed in the film Apollo 13.
+In 1998, Daly appeared in several episodes of the Emmy award-winning, Tom Hanks-produced HBO mini-series From the Earth to the Moon playing astronaut Jim Lovell.
+Hanks had portrayed that person in the film Apollo 13.

 2000s

 During the 2000–2001 television season, Daly starred as Dr. Richard Kimble in a remake of the classic television series The Fugitive.
 The series lasted only one season.

-In 2002, Daly guest-starred as himself in the TV series Monk in the episode "Mr. Monk and the Airplane", briefly reuniting him with his Wings castmate Tony Shalhoub.
+In 2002, Daly guest-starred as himself in the TV series Monk in the episode "Mr. Monk and the Airplane", briefly reuniting with his Wings castmate Tony Shalhoub.
 In 2006, Daly returned to Broadway when he appeared on stage opposite David Schwimmer and Željko Ivanek in the Broadway revival of The Caine Mutiny Court Martial.

 Daly made several appearances on The Sopranos as J.T.
 Dolan, an AA buddy of Christopher Moltisanti (Michael Imperioli).
 Daly received a 2007 Emmy nomination for his work on the series.
 He appeared on the midseason ABC crime series Eyes, which got good reviews but was canceled after only five episodes.
 In 2006, Daly played the role of Nick Cavanaugh on the new ABC drama The Nine.
 From 2007 to 2012, Daly played a love interest for Kate Walsh's character on the TV series Private Practice.

-As a voice-actor, Daly portrayed superhero Superman and his alter ego Clark Kent in Superman: The Animated Series (1996–2000), but was unable to return as Superman (thus being replaced by Christopher McDonald in Batman Beyond and George Newbern in Justice League and Justice League Unlimited), as he was under contract to star in a remake of the 1960s TV drama The Fugitive.
+As a voice-actor, Daly portrayed superhero Superman and his alter ego Clark Kent in Superman: The Animated Series (1996–2000).
+He was unable to return as Superman (and was replaced by Christopher McDonald in Batman Beyond or as George Newbern in Justice League and Justice League Unlimited), as he was under contract to star in a remake of the 1960s TV drama The Fugitive.
 He reprised his role as Superman in the video game Superman: Shadow of Apokolips and the direct-to-video releases Superman: Brainiac Attacks, Superman/Batman: Public Enemies, Superman/Batman: Apocalypse and Justice League: Doom.
-Daly reprised his role as Superman in an animated remake of the trailer for the 2013 film Man of Steel by the Hub Network to celebrate the release of the film and to promote the network's upcoming marathon of Superman episodes.